 Payments will be backdated to April 2009.

-We are working with a specialist consultant and there is still a considerable amount of work to be completed before we can carry out the calculations and confirm that they are correct.
+We are working with a specialist consultant and there is still more to do before we can complete the calculations and confirm that they are correct.

 We will make our first payment to remediate these errors once we have completed the calculations and the Labour Inspectorate has confirmed they are correct.